 Indeed this small town lying in the very far southeastern corner of Shan Province is much more easily accessed from the Thai border at Mae Sai than it is from Mandalay or Rangoon.
-The long overland route from western Shan State’s Taungyii is still off limits to regular visitors, (though apparently the clowns at Top Gear did recently manage to obtain special permission), so access on the Burmese side is currently by flight from Heho via Tachileik.
+The long overland route from western Shan State’s Taungyii is still off-limits to regular visitors, (and we do not believe for a minute that the clowns at Top Gear managed to obtain special permission), so access on the Burmese side is currently by flight from Heho via Tachileik.
 From the Mae Sai/Tachileik border crossing Kengtung however is less than 3 hours on a decent, and highly scenic, road.

-Tourism is just beginning to happen in Kengtung although surrounded by scenic hills and villages of Akha, Akhu, Enn and Lahu amongst other minority peoples, potential is enormous.
-At present overnight village stays aren’t allowed so you’re limited to day treks in the immediate vicinity but many of these already make for fantastic days out.
-Add to that some decent remaining stands of forest and fast flowing streams and cascades, opportunities for eco-tourism and trekking could easily compete with those of North Thai destinations such as Pai and Mae Hong Son or Burmese ones such as Kalaw and Hsipaw.
+Tourism is just beginning to happen in Kengtung although surrounded by scenic hills and villages of Akha, Akhu, Enn and Lahu amongst other minority peoples, the potential is enormous.
+At present overnight village, stays aren’t allowed so you’re limited to day treks in the immediate vicinity but many of these already make for fantastic days out.
+Add to that some decent remaining stands of forest and fast-flowing streams and cascades, opportunities for eco-tourism and trekking could easily compete with those of North Thai destinations such as Pai and Mae Hong Son or Burmese ones such as Kalaw and Hsipaw.